List of St. Louis Cardinals owners and executives: Fred Saigh (1947–1953)

 However, the tax dodge Saigh used soon came to light, as well as other questionable practices on his part.
 Saigh was indicted on federal charges of evading $49,260 in income taxes between 1946 and 1949.
 In January 1953, he pleaded no contest to two counts involving more than $19,000 in tax underpayments, and was sentenced to 15 months in prison.
 He served five months at the federal penitentiary in Terre Haute, Indiana, leaving in November 1953 when he was given parole for good behavior.

 In February 1953, under pressure from Commissioner Ford Frick, Saigh put the Cardinals up for sale.
-Saigh would have almost certainly been thrown out of baseball if he hadn't sold the team.
+Saigh almost certainly would have been thrown out of baseball if he hadn't sold the team.
 For a time, no credible offers surfaced from St. Louis interests, making it seem likely that the team would be purchased by someone interested in moving them to another city.
 The most promising offer came from a consortium of businessmen in Houston, Texas.
 The Cardinals owned the Houston Buffaloes of the Texas League; under major-league rules of the time, that meant they also held the major-league rights to Houston.
 The only question was whether Buffalo Stadium could be upgraded to major-league standards.

 However, just before he was due to reach a final agreement with the Houston group, Saigh sold the Cardinals to Anheuser-Busch, the St. Louis-based brewery.
 Although Anheuser-Busch's offer was far less ($3.75 million) than what out-of-town suitors had on the table, Anheuser-Busch president Gussie Busch persuaded Saigh that civic pride was more important than money.
 This all but assured that the Cardinals would stay in St. Louis.
 Shortly afterward, the Cardinals bought Sportsman's Park from the Browns.
 With their remaining leverage gone, it was the Browns who left town by the end of the season, becoming the Baltimore Orioles.